Automattic/jetpack/readme.txt

 * CLI: prevent a PHP notice when running some Jetpack CLI commands.
 * Map Block: fix layout issue when selecting a marker in a map and then scrolling down.
 * Map Block: avoid errors when adding more than 2 points on a map.
+* REST API: correctly validate on/off values for booleans.
 * Star Rating Block: translate block title.
 * Widget Visibility: ensure that the visibility options always appear on old Widgets Options screen.
 * WordAds: ensure that the ads.txt file created by the feature returns a correct HTTP response code.